Where Is the Door to the Tavern?

 Hafiz (14th c.) translated by Daniel Ladinsky

-A wild setting of a selection from the anthology "The Gift”, poetry of the great Sufi poet Hafiz, translated/adapted by Daniel Ladinsky.
-Hafiz often wrote of his being intoxicated by God, and in this text, I was taken by his desire and willingess to see everything as a potential "door to God."
+A wild setting of a selection from the anthology "The Gift”— adaptations/interpretations of Sufi poet Hafiz, by Daniel Ladinsky.
+Hafiz often wrote of being intoxicated by God, and in this text, anything is a potential "door to God."
 This rowdy, rhythmic celebration, accompanied by double bass and pitched water-filled bottles was most definitely inspired by blowing across the mouths of longnecks while imbibing at my local brewpub!

 Level: